 With respect to new requirements, use IGCA for assistance in defining the initial requirement and its mode of delivery, selection of the specific industrial gas supplier, and negotiation of the PSA, as discussed below.

-As an example, assume an oxygen supply is required for the production of a common petrochemical, such as ethylene oxide.
-To determine the best mode of industrial gas supply, the potential customer should consider numerous variables such as:
+As an example, assume an oxygen supply is required for the production of a common petrochemical product.
+To determine the best method of industrial gas supply, the potential customer should consider numerous variables such as:

 1. Quantify of the oxygen needed, in terms of the monthly need and the instantaneous flowrate